 So be good for goodness sake.

 God is not Santa; He is our Savior.
 Despite our inability to “be good for goodness sake,” Jesus came to town and “humbled himself by becoming obedient to the point of death, even death on a cross” (Philippians 2:8).

 This humility established Christmas two thousand years ago, and this humility makes Christmas merry for us today.
 And when we are humble, we can accept His will for our lives—the beautiful and the difficult parts of life.

 When we humbly remember that Christmas is not about us but Jesus, then we can be present to God and others in mourning the darkness and in rejoicing over the light.
 Humble hands can hold both joy and pain because in humility God opened His hands to serve us by dying on the tree.

-When humility becomes our focus at Christmas, we will find it’s okay to long for the good gifts we do not yet have and to celebrate the gifts God has so lavished upon us.
+When humility becomes our focus at Christmas, we will find it’s okay to long for the good gifts we do not yet have.
+We will find it’s okay to celebrate the gifts God has so lavished upon us.